rust-lang/book/second-edition/src/ch19-03-advanced-traits.md

 In the implementation of `outline_print`, we want to use the `Display` trait’s functionality.
-Therefore, we need to specify that the `OutlinePrint` trait will only work for types that also implement `Display` and provide the functionality that `OutlinePrint` needs.
+Therefore, we need to specify that the `OutlinePrint` trait will work only for types that also implement `Display` and provide the functionality that `OutlinePrint` needs.
 We can do that in the trait definition by specifying `OutlinePrint: Display`.
 This technique is similar to adding a trait bound to the trait.
-Listing 19-30 shows an implementation of the `OutlinePrint` trait:
+Listing 19-30 shows an implementation of the `OutlinePrint` trait.

 <span class="filename">Filename: src/main.rs</span>